Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Geometry Reconfiguration

 \subsection{Geometry Reconfiguration Planning}

 Assuming there are $n$ nodes $\{v_t\in V\vert t=1,2\cdots,n\}$ that should be moved from their initial positions $q_i^{v_1}, q_i^{v_2}, \cdots, q_i^{v_n}$ to their goal positions $q_g^{v_1}, q_g^{v_2}, \cdots, q_g^{v_n}$ respectively, we first divide these nodes into $\lceil n /2\rceil$ groups.
 Each group contains at most two nodes.
-Then the motion task is achieved by moving nodes one group by one group.
-Then this geometry reconfiguration problem results in finding a sequence of groups that can achieve the task.
-If failed, try another grouping and find the corresponding sequence.
-Repeat this process until the task is finished, otherwise failed.
-With this approach, we can solve this geometry reconfiguration planning problem much faster than the approach by~\cite{Liu-vtt-cspace-icra-2020} and the detailed test results are in Section~\ref{sec:experiment}.
+The motion task is achieved by moving nodes one group at a time.
+Then this geometry reconfiguration problem results in a search for a sequence of group motions that can achieve the task.
+This approach solves the geometry reconfiguration planning problem faster than that in~\cite{Liu-vtt-cspace-icra-2020}.